Lack of product mix variety, failure to leverage GI tag led to tea exports slowdown: Experts | Headlines

 ''This has helped in boosting exports from 200 million kg to over 250 million kg.
 Now our target is 300 million kg within next 2-3 years,'' Patra said.

-Usually, CTC and orthodox tea varieties comprise 40 percent of the global export market, and green tea accounts for 20 percent.
+Usually, CTC and orthodox tea varieties comprise 40 per cent each of the global export market, and green tea accounts for 20 per cent.

 Orthodox production involves more expertise, higher cost, less productivity.